Federal Tax Counter:

 To comply with D.C.
 Official Code § 1-329.01, however, which requires the maintenance and disclosure of "accurate and detailed records," for a Councilmember or employee to accept a donation under this authority, the member or employee must do the following:

 The records of donations are posted once a month in a CSV and PDF format.
-For more information, see the disclosures section of this website.
+For more information, see the Donation Disclosures section of this website.

 Councilmembers and employees may from time to time receive gifts1 from outside sources.
 The acceptance of gifts by an individual are governed primarily by Rule III of the Code of Official Conduct.
 Please note, that the gifts rules for Council employees differ slightly from executive employees.